whois-api-llc/whois/README.md

+# Warning
+> This version of Whois API is obsolete.
+It is strongly recommended to use [Whois API 2.0](https://github.com/whois-api-llc/whois2)

-# Making a query to Whois API web service
+## Making a query to Whois API web service

 [WhoisXmlApi.com](https://www.whoisxmlapi.com/) has been gathering domain Whois records for almost all gTLDs and ccTLDs for over a decade.